Jagtap100/cybersecurity-soc-portfolio/SOC-Projects/SOC-Security-Project/README.md

 - Searched and filtered security events in Splunk
 - Used SPL commands such as stats, eventstats, table, and search
 - Reviewed event distribution by source type
+## Project Outcome

+- Gained practical experience in SOC monitoring and log analysis
+- Improved understanding of Windows and Sysmon security events
+- Developed hands-on skills with Splunk and SPL
+- Practiced identifying and investigating suspicious activities
+- Learned basic security event correlation and incident investigation